CopilotKit/CopilotKit/README.md

   // Give the copilot information about this department.
 Keep the pointer, to easily associate employees w departments. const departmentCopilotPointer = useMakeCopilotReadable(departmentData.description());

-  // Give the copilot an entrypoint to take action on behalf of the user. useMakeCopilotActionable(
-    {
-      name: "setEmployeesAsSelected",
-      description: "Set the given employees as 'selected'",
-      argumentAnnotations: [
-        {name: "employeeIds", type: "array", description: "The IDs of employees to set as selected", required: true}
-      ],
-      implementation: async (employeeIds) => setEmployeesAsSelected(employeeIds),
-    },
-    []
-  );

   return ( // Render as usual.
     <>